Taking Meaningful Action on Vision Zero

 Confirmed SpeakerDana Weissman is a Senior Transportation Planner at Fehr & Peers with a focus on active transportation planning and multimodal safety.
 Dana led high-profile Vision Zero technical analyses for Los Angeles and San Francisco, employing a data-driven approach to better understand the cities’ roadway collisions and the key factors that contribute to them.
 Through partnerships with planners, engineers, epidemiologists and other project stakeholders, Dana built consensus around a preferred investment strategy that prioritized corridors with the most need for safety improvements based on each city’s unique conditions and concerns.
 She oversaw the development of statistical models to identify the cities’ primary collision types and guided research into the effectiveness and cost of various engineering measures proven to reduce collisions.
 Dana has presented on Vision Zero and other innovative safety strategies at conferences across the United States, including Pro Walk/Pro Bike/Pro Place, APA California, and APBP Professional Development Seminar.
 Her WalkFirst and Streetscape Prioritization projects won ITE and APA best project awards, and her Vision Zero paper was honored with Pedestrian Committee Best Paper Award at TRB in 2015.

-Confirmed SpeakerRosanne Ferruggia is Chicago's Vision Zero Coordinator, based within the Chicago Department of Transportation.
-She has led the interdepartmental planning process for the Vision Zero Chicago Action Plan and will coordinate public outreach and implementation.
+Confirmed SpeakerRosanne Ferruggia Lubeck is Chicago's Vision Zero Coordinator, a consultant embedded within the Chicago Department of Transportation.
+She led the interdepartmental planning process for the Vision Zero Chicago Action Plan and manages all public outreach, policy changes, and implementation of the Action Plan.
 Rosanne earned her Master of Community Planning from the University of Maryland and undergraduate degree from The George Washington University.
 Her prior ten-year career in marketing and advocacy guides her current work as a planner, emphasizing high quality public engagement and communications.